vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Edit a record

-Editing a record works similiar to creating a record but with a PUT command to /public-api/v1/lists/items.
+To edit a record, we send a  `PUT` command to the `/public-api/v1/lists/items` endpoint.
 Beside the list name we must add the row ID of the data to be edited.

 {% highlight python %}
 # Edit a record